 January 2021 was the end of that gracing period and now it's crucial for boaties to check that their PFD's are up to date.
 Fortunately, a new rating system has been put in place which has made it simple to check if you're ready to hit the water.
 If your lifejacket is marked with either Type 1, Type 2 or Type 3, be warned that your jacket is now out of date.
 Below we have listed the new ratings and their intended purpose.

 PFDs have been designed in a range of specific buoyancy ratings.
 They have different styles, colours and accessories to meet certain safety requirements.

 Level 50S - Special Purpose: For use in smooth water only.
 Smooth waters include rivers, lakes, creeks and streams, within half a nautical mile from land.
 Level 50S is recommended for use during a short time period and can be used for wakeboarding, water skiing and tubing.

 Level 50: For use in smooth and partially smooth water.
 Available in safety colours red and yellow for best visibility.
 Partially smooth waters include open water within 2 nautical miles from land.
-Level 50 are designed to provide buoyancy and support the wearer.
+Level 50 is designed to provide buoyancy and support the wearer.
 They can be used for wakeboarding, water skiing and tubing in smooth water and partially smooth water.